quinetime/academic-paper-boilerplate/README.md

 In the nocite file, add the following (replacing the citations as needed).
 This will include papers in the bibliography even if they are not cited in the text.
 (One writing strategy is to start by populating this list early with probable citations, then move them into the content as needed.)

+Make sure to add an empty line before the following code.

 ```
 ---